Magatama: Yasakani no Magatama

 A noted magatama is the (八尺瓊勾玉, Yasakani no Magatama), one of the three Imperial Regalia of Japan.
 Swords, mirrors, and jewels were common objects of status for regional rulers in Japan as early as the Yayoi period, and were further widespread in the Kofun period, as shown by their ubiquitous presence in kofun tumuli.
-The Yasakani no Magatama is stored at the (賢所, Kashiko-dokoro), the central shrine of the Three Palace Sanctuaries at the Tokyo Imperial Palace, and is used in the enthronement ceremony of the Emperor of Japan.
+The Yasakani no Magatama is stored at the (賢所, Kashiko-dokoro), the central shrine of the Three Palace Sanctuaries at the Tokyo Imperial Palace, and is used in the enthronement ceremony of the Emperor of Japan.According to the 14th-century historical work Jinnō Shōtōki by Kitabatake Chikafusa, the three regalia each embody a specific virtue: the sword Kusanagi (also called Ame-no-Murakumo-no-Tsurugi) represents valor, the Yasakani no Magatama represents wisdom, and the mirror Yata no Kagami represents benevolence.

 Daniel Clarence Holtom stated in 1928 in Japanese enthronement ceremonies; with an account of the imperial regalia that the Yasakani no Magatama is the only one of the three regalia that is used in its original form for ceremonies, preferring the use of replicas for the sword and mirror due to its delicate fragility.
 Replicas of the sword and mirror were made as early as the 9th century, and the originals were entrusted to other shrines.